-Selling and marketing expenses for fiscal year of 2021 were USD 9.5 million, compared to USD 7.8 million in fiscal year of 2020.
-In constant currency, selling and marketing expenses increased by 16% compared to 2020, mainly related to recruitment of a team and ramp up of our US activities with leading partners like Mayo Clinic and CVS pharmacy, and to the Mediton consolidation for the first-time.
-In fiscal year of 2021, selling and marketing expenses were 19% of revenues for the year, same as in 2020.
+Selling and marketing expenses for fiscal year of 2022 were USD 11.4 million, compared to USD 9.5 million in fiscal year of 2021.
+In constant currency, selling and marketing expenses increased by 28% compared to 2021, mainly related to recruitment of a team and ramp up of our US activities with leading partners like Mayo Clinic and CVS pharmacy, and to full year Mediton consolidation which includes customer relation depreciation of USD 1.5 million.
+In fiscal year of 2022, selling and marketing expenses were 19% of revenues for the year, same as in 2021.